• Skip to primary navigation

 Moong daal Pakoda kadhi -A split mung bean,gram flour and yogurt based dish, a specialty dish of the Chaturvedi community in India.

-Usually kadhi is either made with fried pakora’s -plain of with added vegetables or with boondi .
-Some kadhi’s are made just plain and in some lots of vegetables are added.
+Usually kadhi is either made with fried pakora’s -plain pakora OR with vegetables or with boondi .
+Some kadhi’s are made just plain ,like Gujarati kadhi and in some lots of vegetables are added.
 The most popular is the Punjabi pakoda kadhi but again every one makes it as their own preference ,some like kadhi thicker and some prefer it thinner .

 This moong daal pakoda kadhi // Miloni ki kadhi/ Jhor is my community special kadhi.
 It is popular as Miloni ki kadhi or as Katron kaa jhor.
 This kadhi is made regularly and on each special occasion like birthday ,wedding or festivals it is paired with sookhi moong daal/dhoi , steamed rice and poori’s.